Girl Scout Caramel Chocolate Chip Cookies Recipe – Copycat Samoas Treat

 • Scoop dough into 1.5-inch balls (2 tbsp each) and space them 2 inches apart.

-• Bake for 10-12 minutes until edges are golden brown and the center is slightly underdone.
+• Bake for 10-12 minutes until edges are golden brown and the center is a little underdone.

 • Cool on the baking sheet for 5 minutes, then transfer to a wire rack.